 You’ve already done all the hard work of acquiring new donors, so it would be a shame to let them all slip away at the start of the year.
 While January is usually the beginning of a lull in the fundraising year, it can be a valuable chance to build relationships that will power your organization for years to come.

-It may seem like extra work right now, but following up and connecting with donors at the beginning of the year will pay off when your big spring and year-end campaigns arrive.
+It may seem like extra work right now, but following up and connecting with donors at the beginning of the year will help you to fold new donors into your larger community—broadening your pool for when your next big campaign hits.